Here is the CMT Uptime check phrase

 How can I access DMACS findings and data?

 We are eager to share our findings and data with city officials, non-profits, business and community leaders, neighborhood organizations, researchers and philanthropies to inform policies and programs, and guide investments that better reflect the interests of Detroit residents.
-If you are interested in accessing DMACS data or would like to speak with a member of our team about our results, please contact us.
-We would also like to share and discuss our findings with your group, if you are interested.
-Please email us at: [email protected].
+We are working to make all DMACS data available for public use.
+Datasets currently available for use can be accessed here.
+Please contact us if you have questions or would like to speak with a member of our team about our results: [email protected].

 Who can take DMACS surveys?